Home > Tool Steel Catalog > M2 Tool Steel

 For each tempering cycle, the soaking time is 2 hours per inch (25 mm) of the thickest cross-section.
 After the first tempering, the M2 steel component must be completely cooled to room temperature before the next tempering can be performed.

-Tempering M2 material serves to transform retained austenite into fresh martensite, causing the precipitation of complex carbides and significantly contributing to the steel’s secondary hardness.
+Tempering M2 material transforms retained austenite into fresh martensite, precipitates complex carbides, and significantly contributes to the steel’s secondary hardness.
 Multiple tempering cycles refine the microstructure, enhance wear resistance, and further relieve stresses.

 It is important to note that M2 steel must not be undertempered.